 According to my research, I believe that mutual funds are NOT created equal – there are good funds and there are bad funds.
 I also believe that every financial institution has good funds, bad funds and average funds.
 No single company has the corner on all the best products, nor the worst products.
 Thus, if you employ ‘single company’ approach you are pretty much guaranteed to have a combination of good and bad investments.
 Yet, it is important for investors to go through this stage because it is difficult to get too sophisticated without a significant sum of money.

-Stage 4: Self Directed RRSPs
+Stage 4: Self Directed investing through trading accounts

 I read somewhere that the average Canadian RRSP investor has something in the order of 2.4 plans.
 That’s a bit odd, given that there are so many advantages to holding a single consolidated self-directed plan.